 What to watch out for: Many people are sold whole life insurance (a type of permanent coverage) that they have no need for.
 And while some kind of permanent coverage can be useful in the situations mentioned above, those are the exceptions rather than the rule.

 Life insurance is usually not a good investment.
 It is also usually no longer needed once your children are done with school, or once you have enough money in savings to provide for their needs.

 In the large majority of cases, term life insurance is all you will ever need.

 Where you can get it: My favorite site for getting term life insurance quotes, and the one I used myself when my wife and I needed coverage, is term4sale.com.
-I’ve also written a guide to buying life insurance, which may be helpful, as it leads you through the entire application process.
+I’ve also written a guide to buying life insurance that shares a few different ways you can get a policy in place.

 If you would like some additional help, I would suggest working with a fee-only financial planner whose incentive would be to find you the best coverage, not to sell you the policy with the highest commission.

 Long-term disability insurance